RPG-IO/rpg-io/docs/configuration.md

   * `assetPath` - Path to the image with background for the dialogue window.
 As any path, it must be eiter absolute or relative to the engine's source root.
     Aliases: `asset-path`, `asset`.

+## Condition configuration

+Describes condition that must be satisfied before the action can be executed.

+Condition consists of following properties:

+* `type` - One of types:
+  * `item-required` - Requires following props:
+    * `item-tag` - Tag of the item that must be in the player inventory for the action to be executed.

 ## Example of full configuration structure